 Urinary Tract Infection

 The bacterial infection caused in the urinary system of the women is termed as the Urinary tract infection.
 According to the reports, 25% of women approximately suffer from this issue monthly.
 The infection is caused due to the bacteria entering the urinary system.
 Urethra and urinary tract are majorly affected in this type of infection.
 Sexually active women are more prone to such bacterial infections.
-As the bacteria such E.Coli can enter the tract and cause the infection.
+As the bacteria, such E.Coli can enter the tract and cause the infection.
 Apart from this, not maintaining genital hygiene can also cause such infections.

 UTIs are not directly linked with the periods, as the infection is in the tract and not in the uterus or fallopian tubes.
 However, stress caused due to UTIs can lead to a delay in the periods.
 Stress is the most common trigger for irregular or delayed periods.
-Being constantly stressful throughout the month can also lead to the imbalance in the hormones.
-This hormonal imbalance leads to the delay in the periods.
+Being constantly stressful throughout the month can also lead to an imbalance in the hormones.
+This hormonal imbalance leads to a delay in the periods.
 So although the infection doesn’t cause the delay directly, it can elevate the levels of stress.

 To be on the safer side, it is vital to take precautions and preventive measures to avoid UTIs.
 The easy and common ways to prevent such infections are: